seb501/PythonGame/README.md

 Current Objectives are :
--Tilemap
+- Tilemap
--Save and load Maps (done with json)
+- Save and load Maps (done with json)
--Mapeditor
+- Mapeditor
--Camera Handling
+- Camera Handling
--Animation
+- Animation
--Player with Dash Attack, jump and jump from wall
+- Player with Dash Attack, jump and jump from wall

 Youtube Video used as Source: